mapbiomas/brazil-aquaculture/README.md

 ## Overview
 This repository contains the workflows and methodologies used to detect **Aquacultures and Saltcultures in Brazil** within the MapBiomas Brazil project.

-The mapping is based on Landsat Top-of-Atmosphere (TOA) imagery and combines machine learning and deep learning approaches to generate annual maps for multiple coastal environments.
+The mapping is based on Landsat Top-of-Atmosphere (TOA) (`Landsat 30m`) and Sentinel-2 (`Sentinel2_10m`) imagery and combines machine learning and deep learning approaches to generate annual maps for multiple coastal environments.

-To ensure consistency across collections, the repository is organized by MapBiomas Collection versions, with each collection implemented in its own directory.
+To ensure consistency across collections, the repository is organized by MapBiomas Collection versions, with each collection type implemented in its own directory.

----
-## Repository Structure
-The repository is subdivided into folders corresponding to **MapBiomas collections**, for example:

-- `MapBiomas09/`
-- `MapBiomas10/`

-Each collection folder contains:
-- The specific processing workflow adopted in that collection
-- Scripts and notebooks for data preparation, training, classification, and post-processing
-- Class-specific subdirectories when applicable

-This structure allows methodologies to evolve across collections while preserving reproducibility and historical context.

 ---
 ## General Workflow
 Across collections, the aquaculture mapping follows a common high-level workflow: